Atlantic Health Strategies

 We see the same pattern in turnaround engagements.
 A PHP has a strong curriculum but documentation that does not support medical necessity, so a payer SIU audit claws back six figures.
 A residential program opens on schedule but never defines who owns the EOC tour, the medication reconciliation workflow, or the discharge summary timeline.
 A detox unit meets state licensure standards on paper, then loses two clinical leads in the first 90 days and cannot maintain coverage.

-Structure is not a binder.
-Structure is the set of decisions that hold under census pressure, surveyor questions, and payer scrutiny.
+Operators build structure through decisions that hold under census pressure, surveyor questions, and payer scrutiny.
 That includes:

 Why internal teams struggle to do this alone